Glenn Schumann: Georgia

 When Kirby Smart was hired away from Alabama to become the head coach at Georgia, he made Schumann his first coaching hire.
-Speaking about the relationship between Smart and Schumann at Alabama, Smart said Schumann, “was my right-hand for four or five years over there.”
+Speaking about the relationship between Smart and Schumann at Alabama, Smart said Schumann “was my right-hand for four or five years over there.”
 He was hired as the inside linebackers coach there.
 This hire also made him the youngest on-field coaching assistant in the SEC.
-When Roquan Smith, an inside linebacker for Providence at the time, asked Alabama players about Schumann, the Alabama players, “were talking about how much of a guru he was,” Smith said.
+When Roquan Smith, an inside linebacker for Georgia at the time, asked Alabama players about Schumann, the Alabama players, “were talking about how much of a guru he was,” Smith said.
 “Then when I met him and was watching film with him, I was like, ‘Wow, this guy is really that.’”

 Schumann coached the aforementioned Smith to winning the Butkus Award, which goes to the nation's best linebacker in 2017.
 Also in 2017, Georgia won their first SEC Championship since 2005 and advanced to the National Championship, only to lose to his former boss, Nick Saban, and Alabama.

 Prior to the 2019 season, defensive coordinator Mel Tucker left to become the head coach at Colorado, so Smart promoted Schumann and outside linebackers coach Dan Lanning to co-defensive coordinators.
 Georgia's defense in 2019 had the best team defense in the nation, allowing only 12.6 points per game and 276 yards per game.
 He was part of the Bulldogs' coaching staff that won the National Championship over Alabama in the 2021 season.
 He won his second championship with Georgia, and sixth overall, when they defeated TCU in the National Championship.